buffeinstein/PageRank-Explanation-And-Implementation/README.md

 Which of these rankings is better is entirely subjective, and the only way to know if you have the "best" alpha for your application is to try several variations and see what is best.
 If large alphas are good for your application, you can see that there is a trade-off between quality answers and algorithmic runtime.
-We'll be exploring this trade-off more formally in class over the rest of the semester.
+I'll be exploring this trade-off more formally in my next CS143 projects!

 ## Task 2: the personalization vector